kindservices/datamesh-widget-svelte.g8/README.md

 ![sbt template prompts](sbt-prompts.png)

-## Step 2) Create a dockerhub repo
+## Step 2: Create a dockerhub repo

-We're going to package up that code into a docker image, which we'll deploy to dockerhub.
+We need to publish our packaged docker image somewhere, for which we'll choose dockerhub.

 Create or log into your [dockerhub](https://hub.docker.com) account and create a repo with the same name as the 'image' you used in step 1:

 ![Create Dockerhub Repo](dockerhub-create-repo.png)

-## Step 3) Create a github repo and push
+## Step 3: Create a github repo and push your code

-We have the code, we have our dockerhub repo declared.
-We now need to create a github repo to store the sourcecode we generated in step 1, as well as kick off the github actions to create a container.
+We now have the code, we have our dockerhub repo declared.
+We'll need now to create a github repo to store the sourcecode we generated in step 1, as well as kick off the github actions to create a container.

 Log into [github](https://github.com) and create a matching repo with the same name that we used for our 'githubrepo' parameter above:

 ![Create Github Repo](create-repo.png)

 Github kindly tells us the git instructions to use for our new repo in its output.
-We just have to change directory (`cd`) into our new 'kind test' directory and execute a slightly modified version:
+We just have to change directory (`cd`) into our 'new-widget' directory and execute a slightly modified version:
 ```
-cd kind-test # <--- I added this step.
+cd 'new-widget # <--- I added this step.
 The rest of the output comes from github
 git init
 git add -A
 git commit -m "first kermit"
 git branch -M main
-git remote add origin https://github.com/kindservices/kind-test-widget.git
+git remote add origin https://github.com/<your org>/<the name of your widget>.git
 git push -u origin main
 ```